tHeStRyNg/devops/Solutions/Task2/README.md

 kubectl apply -f <path-to-service-file>
 ```

+### Kubernetes AWS EKS - LoadBalancer

 7 - Wait for the LoadBalancer service to be created.
-You can check the status of the service using the kubectl get service command:
+You can check the status of the service using the ```kubectl get service``` command:

 ```
 kubectl get service my-app
 ```

+### Kubernetes AWS EKS - Access the url from LoadBalancer

 8 - Access your application using the external IP address of the LoadBalancer service, which you can find using the ```kubectl get service``` command.

+### Kubernetes AWS EKS - Completed

 That's it!
 The application is now running on AWS EKS.